ML4GW/aframe/aframe/pipelines/tune/README.md

 2. Generate testing data
 3. Spin up a Ray cluster using kubernetes
 4. Launch a RayTune job on that cluster
-5. Export best performing model
+5. Export the best performing model
 6. Perform inference locally using Triton
 7. Calculate sensitive volume